 - Provincialism -- this refers to designing a narrowly applied scope, geographical area, sampling, or method of analysis that restricts your ability to create meaningful outcomes and, by extension, obtaining results that are relevant and possibly transferable to understanding phenomena in other settings.

 - Objectives, Hypotheses, or Questions -- your research design should include one or more questions or hypotheses that you are attempting to answer about the research problem underpinning your study.
 They should be clearly articulated and closely tied to the overall aims of your paper.
 Although there is no rule regarding the number of questions or hypotheses associated with a research problem, most studies in the social sciences address between one and five key questions.

 - Proximity Sampling -- this refers to using a sample which is based not upon the purposes of your study, but rather, is based upon the proximity of a particular group of subjects.
-The units of analysis, whether they be persons, places, or things, must not be based solely on ease of access and convenience.
+The units of analysis, whether they be persons, places, events, or things, must not be based solely on ease of access and convenience.

 - Techniques or Instruments -- be clear in describing the techniques [e.g., semi-structured interviews] or instruments [e.g., questionnaire] used to gather data.
 Your research design should note how the technique or instrument will provide reasonably reliable data to answer the questions associated with the research problem.

 - Statistical Treatment -- in quantitative studies, you must give a complete description of how you will organize the raw data for analysis.
 In most cases, this involves describing the data through the measures of central tendencies like mean, median, and mode that help the researcher explain how the data are concentrated and, thus, lead to meaningful interpretations of key trends or patterns found within the data.